Roth IRA Conversions Open the Door for All Income Levels

 (The following information is provided solely to educate the Muslim community about investing and financial planning.
 It is hoped that the ummah will benefit from this effort through greater financial empowerment, enabling the community to live in security and dignity and fulfill their religious and moral obligations towards charitable activities)

-For the first time beginning January 1, 2010, people earning a modified adjusted gross income over $100,000 will be able to convert any amount of their traditional IRA assets to Roth IRAs.
+For the first time beginning January 1, 2010, people earning a modified adjusted gross income over $100,000 were able to convert any amount of their traditional IRA assets to Roth IRAs.
 Investors in Roth IRAs pay income tax on the money they invest now and withdraw it tax-free in the future -- the reverse of the traditional IRA structure.

 Those who convert will also be able to spread those upfront tax payments over two years.